Anwar Ul Alam Shaheed: Career

 Saqi Anwar wrote a book on Shaheed's life titled Shaheed.

 Shaheed at established a museum, Shaheed Muktijuddho Jadughor, on the Bangladesh Liberation War in Tangail in 2011.
 He was the vice president of the Sector Commanders Forum.

 Death

 On 1 November 2020, Shaheed was diagnosed with brain tumor and later caught COVID-19 during the COVID-19 pandemic in Bangladesh.
 He recovered from COVID-19 but was still kept on ventilators.
-He died on 10 December 2020 at United Hospital, Dhaka, Bangladesh.
+He died on 10 December 2020 at United Hospital, Dhaka.